Looking for heart-healthy Thanksgiving recipes that are also delicious? Try these 29 nutritious , dietitian-approved ideas.

-This is my favorite time of year, when the air turns crisp and the holidays are around the corner–which means it’s time to start thinking about healthy holiday recipes for Christmas and all the other fall holidays!
+This is my favorite time of year, when the air turns crisp and the holidays are around the corner––which means it’s time to start thinking about healthy holiday recipes.

 While Thanksgiving is my absolute favorite holiday, I really love any excuse to get friends and family together for a meal.
 And I always want to bring the best heart-healthy recipes to the table.

 If you’re looking to improve heart health, you’ll want to listen up.
-EPA and DHA have many health benefits, but I’m going to focus on one in particular, heart health.
+The omega-3s EPA and DHA have many health benefits, but I’m going to focus on one in particular, heart health.

 You can get EPA and DHA from food sources, as well as supplements.
-In just a second, I’ll go over some main sources now, plus some recipes to inspire your holiday eating.
+In just a second, I’ll go over some main sources now, plus heart-healthy Thanksgiving recipes to add to your holiday menu.
 These ideas are great for leftovers, too.

 Now, go ahead and give these mouth-watering heart-healthy meal prep recipes a try: